Civil Engineering (CE)

 CE 4391.
 Civil Engineering Design II.

-This is the second in a two-course sequence meant to prepare students for engineering practice with a culminating major design experience.
-This course focuses on the completion of all phases of the design project.
-Prerequisite: CE 3320 and CE 4390 both with grades of "C" or better.
-Corequisite: CE 3331 and CE 4370 and GEO 4356 all with grades of "C" or better.
+This course is the second in a two-course sequence meant to prepare students for engineering practice with a culminating major design experience.
+The students focus on the completion of design of the infrastructure proposed in the first course.
+Students select design elements of the infrastructure and apply previous knowledge to produce engineering drawings and diagrams.
+The design elements explored include, but are not limited to, foundations, structural analysis, hydrology and hydraulics (H&H), biological processes, chemical processes, pavement, site layout and grading etc. Prerequisite: CE 3320 and CE 4390 with grades of "C" or better.
+Corequisite: CE 3331 and CE 4370 with grades of "C" or better.

 Grade Mode: Standard Letter